ACWIC/training-provider-catalogue/DEVELOPMENT.md

 a local development environment using docker-compose

-We work in GitHub with a pull-request workflow, and require all PR's to be reviewd before merging.
+We work in GitHub with a pull-request workflow, and require all PR's to be reviewed before merging.
 There are also guard-rails preventing merges that violate test coverage or code style policies, or failing tests.